TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.4.md

 - Added [new configuration option]({{< ref "product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) for setting the `SameSite` attribute on the portal's cookie.
 - Added [new welcome email for admin users]({{< ref "product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) that is sent when new admin account is created.
 - Added [new welcome email for developers]({{< ref "product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) that is sent when new developer account is created.
-- Added a fallback mechanism for referencing assets that searches for assets, such as images referenced in the rich text editor or markdown editor, in the container's filesystem whenever the portal can't find the referenced asset in the `PORTAL_STORAGE`.
+- Added a fallback mechanism for referencing assets.
+This searches for assets, such as images, referenced in the rich text editor or markdown editor.
+It searches the container's filesystem whenever the portal can't find the referenced asset in the `PORTAL_STORAGE`.

 #### Changed
 - Renamed subject for the new developer registration request from "Registering email - subject" to "Developer registration approval request - subject".